codinasion-archive/codinasion-programme/programme/area-of-trapezoid/README.md

+---
+title: Area of a trapezoid
+description: Write a program to compute area of trapezoid
+tags:
+  - cs
+  - python
+  - java
+  - c
+contributors:
+  - lt77777
+  - jongwon254
+  - Anzo52
+  - yougottawork
+---

 ## Write a program to compute area of trapezoid

 ```
 Base 1 : 5